-Absolute datings: from 233,000 to 800,000 years and 330,000 to 800,000 years, however there is who uses 233.000 and who 330.000 years.
+Absolute dating: from 233,000 to 800,000 years and from 330,000 to 800,000 years, however there is who uses 233.000 and who 330.000 years.

-Interested in this sculpture: Prof. Alexander Marschack (Harvard University), Dr. Francisco D'Errico (Institut de Préhistoire et de Géologie du Quaternaire, Talence, France), Prof. April Nowell (University of Pensylvania), Prof. A. Pelcin, Prof. Paul G. Bahn, Prof. Vertut, and naturally Dr. Goren-Inbar.
+Interested in this sculpture: Prof. Alexander Marschack (Harvard University), Dr. Francesco D'Errico (Institut de Préhistoire et de Géologie du Quaternaire, Talence, France), Prof. April Nowell (University of Pensylvania), Prof. A. Pelcin, Prof. Paul G. Bahn, Prof. Vertut, and naturally Prof. Goren-Inbar.

 Once again I want to remember the intuition of Jacques Boucher de Perthes.

 CONCLUSION AND HYPOTHESIS ON THE FUTURE OF THE RESEARCH